Spectral Analysis for Semantic Segmentation with Applications on Feature Truncation and Weak Annotation: Introduction

-In this work, we present a theoretical analysis on the influence of the LRG to the network prediction and identify important features through our theoretical results.
-More specifically, we investigate the correlations among the frequency distributions of ground truth annotation and network output segmentation, the objective function (\eg cross-entropy (CE)), the evaluation metric (\eg intersection-over-union (IoU) score), and the resolution of CNN features in the frequency domain.
-We summarize the following key observations: \begin{itemize} \item The cross-entropy (CE) can be explicitly decomposed into the summation of frequency components.
+From our theoretical results, we identify important features of the segmentation network and summarize the following key observations: \begin{itemize} \item The cross-entropy (CE) can be explicitly decomposed into the summation of frequency components.
 We find that CE is mainly contributed by the low-frequency component of segmentation maps. \item Spectral analysis of IoU score reveals its close relation to the CE.
-This results justify that the segmentation networks are trained upon CE while evaluated upon IoU. \item The correlation between the segmentation logits and the features within CNNs, in the frequency domain, shows that the segmentation logits of a specific frequency are mainly affected by the features within the same frequency. \item Based on the findings above, the high frequency components of smooth features are found to be less important.
-Truncating these high frequency components does not interfere the performance of semantic segmentation networks. \end{itemize} Our findings above contribute to the semantic segmentation networks in the following two objectives: \begin{enumerate} \item \textbf{Feature truncation for segmentation networks.} The features in the decoder can be truncated since they are generally assumed to be smooth comparing to the ones in the encoder.
-This truncation method can be easily integrated with the commonly-used pruning approaches~\cite{liu2018rethinking,he2019asymptotic} for further cost reduction.
-Moreover, one can determine the efficient size of LRG by spectral analysis. \item \textbf{Block-wise annotation.} For semantic segmentation, it is easier to collect a weak annotation that keeps the low-resolution information of the full pixel-wise ground truth annotation.
-The block-wise annotation can be directly associated with the low frequency spectral information.
-We propose a block-wise annotation that emulating the existing weak annotations, where only the coarse contours of the instances in the segmentation map~\cite{papandreou2015weakly,khoreva2017simple} are used, and show that the segmentation networks trained via these block-wise annotations are still efficient and accurate. \end{enumerate} We relegates the review of related work such as segmentation network, \ie SSNN, network pruning and spectral bias in section~\ref{ssec:related work} of appendix.
-We present the proposed analysis in section~\ref{sec:method} and the above applications in section~\ref{sec:experiments}.
+These results justify that the segmentation networks are trained upon CE while its performance is evaluated upon IoU.
+Additionally, we discover boundary IoU, a metric specialized for object boundary, is also mainly contributed by the low-frequency component of segmentation maps. \item The correlation between the segmentation logits and the features within CNNs in the frequency domain shows that the segmentation logits of a specific frequency are mainly affected by the features within the same frequency. \item Based on the findings above, truncating high frequency components of smooth features does not interfere the performance of semantic segmentation networks. \end{itemize} Our findings above contribute to the semantic segmentation networks in the following two objectives: \begin{enumerate} \item \textbf{Feature truncation for segmentation networks.} One can determine the proper size of LRG from spectral analysis.
+The features in the decoder, which are generally smoother than these in the encoder, can then be truncated to reduce the computational cost.
+This truncation method can be integrated with the commonly-used pruning approaches~\cite{liu2018rethinking,he2019asymptotic} for further cost reduction.
+We save nearly 70\% cost of SSNNs in the optimal case of our experiments. \item \textbf{Block-wise annotation.} For semantic segmentation, it is easier to collect a weak annotation that keeps the low-frequency information of the full pixel-wise ground truth annotation.
+Here, we propose a block-wise annotation that emulates the weak annotations, where only the coarse contours of the instances in the segmentation map~\cite{papandreou2015weakly,khoreva2017simple} are used, and show that the segmentation networks trained via these block-wise annotations are still efficient and accurate. \end{enumerate} This paper is organized as follows.
+We present the proposed analysis and validate our observations in section~\ref{sec:method}.
+Applications shown in section~\ref{sec:experiments} demonstrate the contributions of our spectral analysis to SSNNs.
 The experimental results are expected in our analysis.
+We relegate the review of related work such as segmentation network, \ie SSNN, network pruning, and spectral bias in section~\ref{ssec:related work} of the appendix.
+Finally, we draw our conclusions in section ~\ref{sec:conclusion}